 The draft horse and the draft mule have played a vital part in our history.
 They worked the fields, moved families across the country, were used for logging and in the mines hauling out ore and minerals.
 These animals were taken for granted when the introduction of mechanized equipment took away their work.
 The drafters suffered a great decline after the war years and into the 1950's.
 There was a modest revival in the draft horse and mule industry during the 60's.
 Their decline resulted in few fairs having facilities or classes for the gentle giant.
 The fairs that retained classes were either small county events or strictly display hitches on contract.
 Owners and breeders had nowhere to go for competition to have their animals judged and work towards the improvement of the draft breeds.

-The 2013 Extravaganza will take place August 26-28 in conjunction with the Evergreen State Fair in Monroe, WA.
+The 2013 Extravaganza took place August 26-28 in conjunction with the Evergreen State Fair in Monroe, WA.

 The 2012 Extravaganza took place August 27-29 in conjunction with the Evergreen State Fair in Monroe, WA.
 Woody Hoopes was the winner of the 2012 raffle.